Disaster Information Specialization

 Applying for or Renewing Your DIS

-- Complete required courses and credit for the Basic or Advanced level.
+- Complete required courses and credits for Level I or II

 - Once you submit payment, you will receive a link to the online application.